 Income tax expense consists of U.S. federal and state income taxes.
-We incurred minimal income tax expense for 2016, 2015, and 2014.
-Net operating loss carryforwards for federal income tax purposes were \$183.5 million at December 31, 2016.
-State net operating loss carryforwards were approximately \$176.4 million at December 31, 2016.
-Federal net operating loss carryforwards will expire at various dates beginning in 2022, if not utilized.
-State net operating losses will expire at various dates beginning are recorded to reduce deferred tax assets to the amount we believe is more likely than not to be realized.
+We incurred minimal income tax expense for 2017, 2016, and 2015.
+Net operating loss carryforwards for federal income tax purposes were \$253.9 million at December 31, 2017.
+State net operating loss carryforwards were approximately \$221.2 million at December 31, 2017.
+Federal and state net operating loss carryforwards will expire at various dates beginning in 2022, if not utilized.
+Valuation allowances are recorded to reduce deferred tax assets to the amount we believe is more likely than not to be realized.